Gunpowder-MC/Gunpowder/README.md

 <summary>API</summary>
 <h5>Description</h5>

-Essentials-api is the module used for developing your own modules against.
+Gunpowder-api is the module used for developing your own modules against.
 </details>

 <details>
 <summary>Base</summary>
 <h5>Description</h5>

-Essentials-base is the core implementation of essentials.
+Gunpowder-base is the core implementation of Gunpowder.
 This is needed for most modules to work.
 </details>

 <details>